 Yuvo Health does not charge upfront membership fees.
 In fact, we ensure you earn reliable revenue from value-based care from Day One.
 We believe that all FQHCs should be able to take advantage of the possibilities of value-based care without straining their resources.

 How does joining an IPA for FQHCs actually work?

 If you’re feeling more confident that an IPA is right for you, we’re here to help you take the next steps.

 Yuvo Health offers deep experience and wrap-around assistance to get your FQHC into the value-based care models that can support financial sustainability and ongoing independence.

-Connect with us today to learn more about beginning your journey toward the improved outcomes, lower costs, and better experiences of value-based care.
+Hear directly from our FQHC partners in our Annual Report, learn more about our mission to support health centers as they support their communities.
+And connect with us today to learn more about beginning your journey toward the improved outcomes, lower costs, and better experiences of value-based care.